dqops/dqo/docs/examples/index.md

 4. Run the enabled check using the **Run check** button.

-    You can also run all checks for the check category using the **Run check** button located at the end of the row with the name of the check group.
+    You can also run all the checks for an entire subcategory of checks using the **Run check** button at the end of the line with the check subgroup name.

     ![Run check](https://dqops.com/docs/images/examples/row-count-run-check.png)